Code-Institute-Submissions/project-6/README.md

 - **Postgres Database**
   - installed Postgres
   - created new Postgres database
-  - created new user in the database and gave him all privilages
+  - created new user in the database and gave him all privileges
 - **Folders set up**
   - created new dir
   - cloned the repository to the created dir